sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/exporting-visuals.rst

 Exporting Visuals
 =======================

-Fire Insights enables you to export the output, dashboards and visuals in various ways.
+Fire Insights enables you to export the output, dashboards, and visuals in various ways.

 Exporting dashboard
 -------------------

-Since Fire Insights is Browser based end to end, its easy to export the pages as PDF files.
+Since Fire Insights is Browser-based end to end, it's easy to export the pages as PDF files.

-- Go to dashboard under your application where you have created batch dashboard
+- Go to the dashboard under your application where you have created a batch dashboard
-- On clicking on view option, able to visualize etc. added in that dashboard, there you will have ``Export`` option, Click on that.
+- On clicking on the view option, able to visualize, etc. added in that dashboard, there you will have the ``Export`` option, Click on that.

 .. figure:: ../../../_assets/user-guide/batch_dashboard.PNG
    :alt: Dataset
    :width: 80%

-It will Export the whole batch dashboard in pdf format on local machine.
+It will Export the whole batch dashboard in pdf format on the local machine.

 .. figure:: ../../../_assets/user-guide/batch_dashboard_download.PNG
    :alt: Dataset